jaoneol/jaoneol.github.io/_posts/2025-02-01-Project-DS2Man.md

 pin: true
 ---

-Let's install MySQL which are necessary for the LLM service(DS2Man).
+Let's install MySQL, Milvus which are necessary for the LLM service(DS2Man).

 <!--
-Let's install MySQL which are necessary for the LLM service(DS2Man).
+Let's install MySQL, Milvus which are necessary for the LLM service(DS2Man).
 -->

 ## *Install MySQL on Ubuntu*